betbaba/PRODIGY_ML_03/dataset/README.md

 ## Dataset Information

 ### Where to Find the Dataset
 For this project, I utilized a dataset from the Kaggle website.
-You can access and download the dataset directly from Kaggle using the following link:
+You can access and download the dataset directly from Kaggle using the following link:[Dataset]( https://www.kaggle.com/c/dogs-vs-cats/data)

 ### Dataset Details
 Due to the performance limitations of my laptop, I selected 2000 images of cats and 2000 images of dogs from the dataset to train the model.
 If you have a more powerful machine, you are encouraged to use the entire dataset for potentially better results.